ruby-grape/grape/RELEASING.md

 gem grape, github: 'ruby-grape/grape'
 ```

-Increment the version, modify [lib/grape/version.rb](lib/grape/version.rb).

-*  Increment the third number if the release has bug fixes and/or very minor features, only (eg. change `0.5.1` to `0.5.2`).
-*  Increment the second number if the release contains major features or breaking API changes (eg. change `0.5.1` to `0.6.0`).

 Modify the "Stable Release" section in [README.md](README.md).
 Change the text to reflect that this is going to be the documentation for a stable release.
 Remove references to the previous release of Grape.
 Keep the file open, you'll have to undo this change after the release.

 ```